-- confirm the death, identity and U.S. citizenship of the deceased make notification to the next-of-kin if they do not already know about the death, providing information about disposition of the remains and the effects of the deceased, and provides guidance on forwarding funds to cover costs
+- provide information concerning the disposition of the remains and personal effects of the deceased, and guidance on forwarding funds to cover costs

 - send signed copies of the Consular Report of Death of an American Citizen Abroad to the next-of-kin or legal representative, for use in settling estate matters in the U.S.